Where To Eat In StreetervilleOur guide to the best spots in the neighborhood.

-Streeterville can sometimes be the forgotten neighborhood downtown, especially with the emergence of River North and the West Loop as hot spots for restaurant life.
-Unless you live or work in Streeterville, you might think of it like we do - that neighborhood between Michigan Avenue and Navy Pier devoid of public transportation and full of hotels, wandering tourists, and hospitals.
+Unless you live or work in Streeterville, you might think of it simply as that place between Michigan Avenue and Navy Pier devoid of public transportation and full of hotels, wandering tourists, and hospitals.
 But there are still plenty of reasons to find your way over here, and you can always get great food.
-Here’s where to eat in Streeterville.
+Here’s where to go.

 By our count there are about a billion old-school Italian spots in this city, and Volare is the one holding it down in Streeterville.
 If you’re looking to sit down for a meal away from the chain restaurants, this is the spot.
-We like to keep it simple with appetizers and any of the pastas.
+Get some pasta.

-If we had to pick one sushi restaurant to eat at every day in Chicago, it's Mirai .
 Don’t dismiss this place because it’s located at the bottom of a Hilton on Mies van der Rohe Way.
-Mirai serves excellent sushi, both basic sashimi and nigiri and creative rolls.
+Mirai serves excellent sushi, from basic sashimi and nigiri to creative rolls.
 It’s not cheap, because good sushi never is, but it’s also not fancy and overpriced.
-Prices at Mirai are no different than most of the other sushi restaurants around but the food is infinitely better.
+Prices at Mirai are no different from those at most other sushi restaurants around, but the food is infinitely better.

-Ramen Misoya doesn't offer an interesting experience, nor is it some cool and hip ramen restaurant.
-As far as aesthetics, it's a no frills, kind of plain, basic ramen spot.
-But sometimes that’s all you need.
+Ramen Misoya isn’t a particularly cool ramen restaurant.
+It’s a very basic spot - but sometimes that’s all you need.
 It’s perfect for an easy weekday meal or Sunday night dinner, and the ramen is consistently good.

-We’ve come to really like Beatrix in River North as a versatile spot.
-It serves so many needs ranging from business meals, date night, or even breakfast and brunch.
-And the newer Streeterville location is pretty much the exact same.
-It doesn’t have the same pizzaz as River North, but you can still find the same great coffee bar, salads, and healthy-ish entrees.
-There’s also a to-go area that specifically caters to business people, both those in a suit and tie or scrubs.
+We’ve come to really like Beatrix in River North because it’s so versatile.
+It works for business meals, date nights, and even breakfast or brunch.
+Luckily, the newer Streeterville location is pretty much exactly the same.
+It doesn’t have 100% of the River North version’s pizzazz, but you’ll find the same great coffee bar, salads, and healthy-ish entrees.
+There’s also a to-go area that specifically caters to businesspeople (of both the suit-and-tie and scrubs variety).

 Billy Goat might not truly be in Streeterville, but it’s in no man’s land on Lower Wacker, so we might as well include it here.
-We always feel like we're looking for the Teenage Mutant Ninja Turtle's whenever we go to Billy Goat, which is probably because Lower Wacker has a permanent, dark, wet, and creepy.
-But it's part of the allure to this historical spot.
 Always get a double cheezeborger, and, if you can swing it, a light or dark Billy Goat beer.
-If beer isn’t in the cards, then no pepsi.
+If beer isn’t in the cards, then no Pepsi.
 Coke.

-The Streeterville Do-Rite location is obviously the best one, simply for the fact it serves fried chicken sandwiches.
-It’s a tiny place mostly meant for carry-out, but who doesn’t want to carry out donuts and fried chicken sandwiches?
-You name us a better one-two punch and we’ll get you a unicorn.
+The Streeterville Do-Rite location serves fried chicken sandwiches.
+It’s a tiny place mostly meant for carry out, but who doesn’t want to carry out donuts and fried chicken sandwiches?
+Name us a better one-two punch and we’ll get you a unicorn.

-Just like Vanessa Williams we're going to save the best for last.
-If you’ve never been to Ron of Japan, it’s basically a Benihana, but we’ll take the ROJ any day of the week and twice on Sunday's.
-Sit at a communal table, watch the chef flip shrimp tails into his hat, and cover all of your food in "egg salsa," which is the most unhealthy yet delicious egg yolk and butter mix.
-Don't wear anything that nice because your clothes will smell like the food for at least a week.
+If you’ve never been to Ron of Japan, know that it’s basically a Benihana, but we’ll take the ROJ any day of the week and twice on Sundays.
+Sit at a communal table, watch the chef flip shrimp tails into his hat, and cover all of your food in egg salsa, which is a delicious egg yolk and butter mix.